Chasing Sakura Blooms

 Trip length12 Days

-To allow our photographers to spend ample quality time with our guests, and to keep our group intimate, we only allow 8 guests to join us in Japan.
+To allow our photographers to spend ample quality time with our guests, and to keep our group intimate, we only allow eight to twelve guests to join us in Japan.
 For complete tour and itinerary details, continue reading below.
+When our group is sized at eight guests, we have one pro photographer leader accompanying the group.
+When the group size is twelve, we offer two awesome pro photographers to lead our group.
+Regardless of the group size, we always have a top-notch local Japanese/English speaking local guide on our team as well.
 This tour typically sells out during our pre-registration event, so if there are still seats left, don’t wait too long!

 Discovery Gold Standard